kharesimran/GeoPythonWorkshop/README.md

 **Task 1.1: Selecting all capital cities with a population greater than a user defined number.**

  1. Load the vector layer.
-    `Layer -> Add Layer -> Add Vector Layer -> Browse to the directory and select populated_places_simple file`
+    *Layer -> Add Layer -> Add Vector Layer -> Browse to the directory and select populated_places_simple file*

- 2. View the attribute table as `Layer -> Open Attribute Table` or by clicking on the `Attribute Table` button in the Attribute bar.
+ 2. View the attribute table as *Layer -> Open Attribute Table* or by clicking on the *Attribute Table* button in the Attribute bar.

- 3. Open the `Select by Expression dialog box` either by clicking on the Select by Expression button on the Attributes toolbar or by
+ 3. Open the *Select by Expression dialog box* either by clicking on the *Select by Expression* button on the Attributes toolbar or by
-    `View -> Select -> Select by Expression`
+    *View -> Select -> Select by Expression*

- 4. In the `Function Editor` tab create a new file and write your first custom python expression function as:
+ 4. In the Function Editor tab create a new file and write a custom python expression function as:

     ```python
     @qgsfunction(args='auto', group='Custom', referenced_columns=['featurecla', 'pop_max'])